 The department must record on a daily basis the time a student employee works and must document the student's name, assignment number or student identification number, payroll period, daily hours worked and total hours worked each week.
 Hours worked need to be reported during the payroll period in which the hours were actually worked and only those hours actually worked should be reported.
 Departments are to keep the time records, the Student Employment Time Report, the Student Employment Payroll Certifications and any other documentation on file and available for review for a minimum of three years.

-Hours worked during the first and second weeks of the pay period should be transferred from the Time Recording Sheets to the Student Employment Time Report.
+Hours worked during the first and second weeks of the pay period should be entered by department staff into the Administrative Information System (AIS) student employment time entry program.
 Hours worked for a student who does not appear on the Student Employment Time Report must be submitted on either a yellow Supplemental Payroll Time Card or a Student Employment Unpaid Hours E-form.

 On-Line Student Employment Time Entry